petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 1. If you keep track of how many visitors your site has, either by using Google's Analytics, WP-Stats or any other one, it will give you a cleaner statistic of visits your site receives.

 To my knowledge this plugin is fully compatible with other anti-spam plugins, I have tested it with WP-Spamfree and Akismet.

-The plugin also gives you some extra tips and tricks to stop spam by editing your htaccess file.
-To access them go to the settings of the plugin and click Tips and Tricks.
-If you have more tricks feel free to email them to me and I will add them in the Tips and Tricks section with full credits of course.

 == Installation ==